 A broker is on the board of my co-op building and regularly represents buyers and sellers of apartments in the building.
 Is this technically a conflict of interest?
 And if so, what should be done about it?

-The mere presence of a broker on your co-op board is not a conflict, says real estate lawyer Steve Wagner, founding partner of the firm Wagner Berkow and a member of his own Manhattan co-op board.
+The mere presence of a broker on your co-op board is not a conflict, says real estate lawyer Steve Wagner and a longtime member of his own Manhattan co-op board.
 That doesn't keep people from making it into an issue.

 "I’ve seen this come up on at least two occasions where a board member was running for office [on the board], and people who were opposing that board member would accuse that board member of breach of fiduciary duty because they were a broker and did business in the building," he says.
 "However that is not a valid argument.
 They go, 'Oh, conflict of interest!
 Conflict of interest!'
 Being a broker alone is not in itself a conflict of interest."

 There are situations that arise, most obviously when the broker/board member is both working on a sale in the building and in the position to vote on approving the sale, where the person's job could pose a conflict.
 However, "There are easy ways of resolving those," Wagner says.